PKI Tutorials - Herong's Tutorial Examples - v2.34, by Herong Yang

 This section provides a tutorial example on how to export an HTTPS server certificate to a certificate file in PEM (Privacy Enhanced Mail) format.

-In previous tutorials, I learned how to view an HTTPS server certificate and its certificate path.
+In previous tutorials, I learned how to view an HTTPS server certificate and its certificate chain.
 Now I want to learn how to save a server certificate to a certificate file.

-1. Visit https://login.yahoo.com with Mozilla Firefox, and view the server certificate again.
+1. Visit https://login.yahoo.com with Firefox, and open the server certificate again as shown in the previous tutorial.

 X.509 Certificate (PEM) (*.crt,*.pem) X.509 Certificate with chain (PEM) (*.crt,*.pem) X.509 Certificate (DER) (*.der) X.509 Certificate (PKCS#7) (*.p7c) X.509 Certificate with chain (PKCS#7) (*.p7c)